Craftinio/Sudo/support.md

-# Support – Sudo - Classic Sudoku App
+# Sudo - Classic Sudoku App
+# Support

 Thank you for using **Sudo**!
 If you're experiencing issues or want to share suggestions, feel free to contact us.